KShebek/cbe504/main.typ

 === Linearizing the Michelis--Menten Equation <linearizing-the-michaelis-menten-equation>

-When analyzing experimental data, it is oftentimes fit to a linear equation.
+When analyzing experimental data, it is oftentimes useful to fit to a linear equation.
 This can be achieved quite readily be rearranging the Michaelis--Menten equation to
 $ 1/r_"P " = K_"M "/V_"max" 1/conc("S") + 1/V_"max". $